-As set out in the commentary for the balanced budget benchmark, while the Council strives to keep rates affordable and debt low there is not much scope in the budget for expenditure arising outside of the normal course of business.
+While the Council strives to keep rates affordable and debt low there is not much scope in the budget for expenditure arising outside of the normal course of business.

 The Council met this benchmark in the current year.

 Reasons for the benchmarks not being met in prior years are outlined as follows: